kelvinyelyen/arcane-flask/README.md

 - **Database**: SQLite for development.
 - **Email Service**: Integrates with an email service (e.g., Mailgun) to send newsletters and welcome emails.

-## Getting Started

-To use the Newsletter App, follow these steps:

-1. Clone the repository from GitHub.
-2. Set up the required environment variables for email service and database configuration.
-3. Install the necessary dependencies using `pip install -r requirements.txt`.
-4. Run the application using `python app.py`.
-5. Access the app in your browser at `http://localhost:5000`.

-## Conclusion

-It provides a streamlined and user-friendly platform for newsletter creators to engage with their audience effectively.
-With its powerful features and intuitive interface, it enables users to focus on crafting compelling content and building meaningful connections with their subscribers.

-Feel free to contribute to the development by creating pull requests or reporting issues!